PFA Tips: Halloween Safety

 We KNOW not to run into the street.
 We KNOW not to talk to strangers, or accept gifts from them.
 We KNOW that when we dress-up, it’s just pretend.
 But when everyone around us is dressed so strangely, and running around from house to house, and let’s admit it – probably on a sugar high – it can be really hard to remember these rules.
 Adding to the confusion is that we are allowed to break some of our typical rules for just one night.
 So let’s take some time and go through these before that night of chaos.

 So much for the other 364 days we tell our kids never take candy from stranger

 If I can’t explain this rule-break to my neurotypical child, how am I supposed to explain it to my child with autism?
 For our kids, the logical thinkers who prefer the rules never change, this holiday tradition may be hard to comprehend.
 Best bet – stick to homes and candy-givers you know.

 See and be seen

-It’s dark out, and in the excitement, many of our kids might run into the streets.
+t’s dark out, and in the excitement, many of our kids might run into the streets.
 So give cars every opportunity to see them.
 You might consider skipping the costume shoes and donning the light-up sneakers if you have them.
 It’s easy to put on glow wear – bracelets or necklaces.
 But you have to take into account the habits of your child.
-Does he put things in his mouth?
+Do they put things in their mouths?
 If so, you might want to purchase reflective safety stickers.
-Flashlights will provide not only indication of his whereabouts, but will also let him see what’s ahead, help him identify friends in the dark, etc.
+Flashlights will provide not only indication of their whereabouts, but will also let them see what’s ahead, help them identify friends in the dark, etc.